 Pacing.
 A number of cultures pace about the room when they pray.
 If you are an active person, this posture might be best because it allows for an intensity in your praying.

 So what does it all mean?
 While there are no hard and fast rules about having a place to pray, the practice clearly has benefits.
 If you have never done so, I recommend seeking a specific location in which to have a time of Bible reading and prayer each day.
 Then pick a time.
 If you are a morning person, set your time early.
 If you are a night person who needs to relax and unwind, pick a time in the evening.
 Prayer will become easier as it becomes more regular.

 If you have tried all that and prayer still has not become more regular in your life, try prayerwalking or experimenting with various positions.

 I actually began to become disciplined in my prayer life by learning to pray in the car.
 In 1988 and 1989, my job was thirty miles from home.
 I used my forty-minute commute to pray.
 I would often pop a worship tape in the car’s tape player as background and just meet the Lord.
 It really made my day.
 In my next job, my commute was shorter, but I still used the time to pray.
 On that commute I even used specific traffic lights to remind me to pray for specific things.
 One long light in particular used to remind me to pray for my pastor.
 If it was green as I approached, I would even slow down to give it time to change.
 An especially long light, this gave me more than three minutes to uphold my pastor each day.

 The point is, experiment with location and place until you find a solution that moves you toward more regular and significant prayer.

 Jonthan Graf is the president of the Church Prayer Leaders Network.
 This article is taken from his book, The Power of Personal Prayer.
-A revised edition of this book will be available in May 2020.
 Jon is a popular speaker on the subject of prayer, and he loves to fire up believers in local churches to pray with more passion and purpose.
-Contact him at email@example.com.
+Contact him at firstname.lastname@example.org.